Barrhead to Glasgow Electrification

 What's the next phase of activity on the project?

 Over the next few months, we will be carrying out finishing work to the overhead line equipment - followed by a signalling commissioning.
-Test trains will then run between Glasgow - Barrhead in the autumn, with eclectic trains being able to operate on the route from December.
+Test trains will then run between Glasgow - Barrhead in the autumn, with electric trains being able to operate on the route from December.

 -